Recovery First West Program Overview

-Recovery First West’s comprehensive approach to helping you overcome your addiction the treatment of addiction and co-occurring disorders can be seen in our original curriculum, Embracing Change: Recovery for Life.
+Recovery First West uses a comprehensive approach to help you or your loved one overcome addiction and work towards long-term recovery. the treatment of addiction and co-occurring disorders can be seen in our original curriculum, Embracing Change: Recovery for Life.
 The curriculum, created specifically for the needs of clients seen at American Addiction Centers (AAC) by a panel of qualified and experienced clinicians, is designed to foster recovery by educating individuals about the disease of addiction and common co-occurring disorders, and facilitate meaningful exercises in both group and individual settings.

 Because addiction is unique for all of us, identifying and planning around individual treatment needs, therapy, and aftercare, comes from collaboration among the client, primary therapist, and treatment team.
 Treatment plans also takes into consideration, when applicable, the client’s co-occurring mental health conditions such as depression, anxiety, Bipolar Disorder, and/or PTSD.
 Throughout the client’s program stay, we evaluate the treatment plan, the client’s progress, and appropriate next steps in treatment.

-We have incorporated 12-Step concepts into our curriculum and strongly encourage involvement in these and other peer support groups.
-The section “What are the Twelve Steps?
-Steppin’ a New Life” introduces clients to the positive peer fellowship of these meetings and the overall 12-Step spirit.
-Besides being a safe environment for sharing among peers during and after rehabilitation, these groups help you or your loved one establish a social network of sober friends and activities.
+Our clinical team incorporated 12-Step concepts and meetings into our programming because we strongly encourage your involvement in meetings, peer support groups, and sober activities.
+Meetings are a safe environment to share among recovering peers during and after rehabilitation, these groups help you or your loved one establish a social network of sober friends and activities.
 Most importantly, 12-Step group attendance has shown to increase lengths of abstinence (Journal of Substance Addiction Treatment, April 2014).

 What will be different this time?